General Information for Summer Programs

 - Madrid: Upper-Division Spanish

-Classes are taught by visiting University faculty members from the Malibu campus, by Pepperdine University faculty members who reside in the host country, and by a group of well-qualified and distinguished local professors who have been specially selected to teach in the program.
+Classes are taught by University faculty members from the Malibu campus, by Pepperdine University faculty members who reside in the host country, and by a group of well-qualified and distinguished local professors who have been specially selected and hired to teach in the program.
 The curriculum has been designed so that students may complete a substantial portion of their general education requirements while enrolled.

 A sufficient number and variety of courses are offered at each location to allow the student to complete their general education courses or in some programs, upper division courses.
 Classes in the residential locations normally meet 4 days a week in our European programs and 5 days a week in Buenos Aires and Shanghai.
 The class schedule and dates of each program vary.